FlorianFrank/MemTestX/hardware/fpga_design/README.md

   <img src="doc/figures/block_design_fpga_evaluator.svg" style="width: 100%;" alt="FPGA Block design">
 </div>

-### Prerequesites

-The implementation is currently supported only in **Vivado 2022.2** due to dependencies on specific IP core versions, such as the Clocking Wizard and the Zynq UltraScale+ MPSoC IP core.
-However, compatibility with other Vivado versions can be achieved by modifying the `main_block_design.tcl` file and replacing unsupported IP cores with versions supported by the used Vivado version.
-This approach has been verified to work with **Vivado 2023.2**.

 ### Modules

 As shown in the block design above, the implementation consists of several custom modules, which are briefly described below: